-(Video History of Bellevue International School: See 2002 Senior Project Video by Kristen Rosenfeld: YouTube Link: The History of Bellevue International School.)
+(The Story of Bellevue International School: See 2002 Senior Project Video by Kristen Rosenfeld: YouTube Link: The Story of Bellevue International School.)

-As co-founders and program developers of this small learning community, we knew that our success in improving upon the large high school model would depend upon instituting key "second order" changes that went to the heart of the educational endeavor.
+As co-founders and program developers of Bellevue International, we knew that our success in improving upon the large high school model would depend upon instituting key "second order" changes that went to the heart of the educational endeavor.

 Deep level transformation was our goal, and our first task would be to create an articulated, essential curriculum that deliberately targeted fundamental skills, and that provided continuity of learning experiences over the years.

-But in order for this to be accomplished, staff in each content area would have to identify and commit to referencing all classroom activities to a core of "essential questions" and skill practices that would underlie all learning activities, as well as link them forward through the years (see Building a Powerful Teaching Culture).
+But in order for this to be accomplished, staff in each content area at Bellevue International School would have to identify and commit to referencing all classroom activities to a core of "essential questions" and skill practices that would underlie all learning activities, as well as link them forward through the years (see Building a Powerful Teaching Culture).

 Because of our cumulative experience in large American high schools, we also knew that we would have to consistently uphold the same performance standards and behavioral expectations for all students.
 In order to create a school culture where exploration, scholarship and respectful participation were the norm, all teachers needed to be on the same page.

-As master practitioners, we also knew that each teacher would be expected to model and reinforce those scholarly "habits of mind" that would be the key to student success in each content area and level.
+As master practitioners, we founders of Bellevue International School knew that each teacher would be expected to model and reinforce those scholarly "habits of mind" that would be the key to student success in each content area and level.